 The pandemic and online speech therapy at AnetSpeech

 When the pandemic hit, SLPs and parents everywhere frantically turned to teletherapy.
 We all gained tech skills while transitioning our experience and knowledge to a screen.
 Teletherapy had already become a proven tool for therapy effectiveness.
-Now this tool expanded across the world.
+Now this tool expanded across the world and allowed remote, rural families, as well as those in urban areas to more readily access speech therapy for their kids.

 Although an incredibly stressful time for therapy providers, parents, and kids alike, the pandemic I taught me that telepractice was a perfect fit for the nerdy, game-playing, research-browsing SLP I had already become.